dhellmann/pymotw-3/source/difflib/index.rst

 produces human-readable *deltas*, or change instructions, including differences within individual lines.
-The default output produced by :class:`Differ` is similar to the :command:`diff` command line tool under Unix.
+The default output produced by :class:`Differ` is similar to the :command:`diff` command line tool under UNIX.
 It includes the original input values from both lists, including common values, and markup data to indicate what changes were made.

 * Lines prefixed with ``-`` indicate that they were in the first sequence, but not the second.
 * Lines prefixed with ``+`` were in the second sequence, but not the first.
 * If a line has an incremental difference between versions, an extra line prefixed with ``?`` is used to highlight the change within the new version.